-Carlos J. Alonso, Emily Apter, Teodolinda Barolini, Claudie Bernard, Göran Blix, Rodica Diaconescu Blumenfeld, Anne Boyman, Peter Connor, Madeleine Dobie, Pierre Force, Kaiama Glover, Patricia Grieve, Noah Guynn, James Helgeson, Alison James, Ann Jefferson, Sarah Kay, Cheryl Krueger, John D. Lyons, Rachel Mesch, Nelson Moe, Gustavo Pérez-Firmat, Jean-Yves Pouilloux, Elena Russo, Emmanuelle Saada, Maurice Samuels, Joanna Stalnaker, Phillip Usher, Jesus Rodriguez-Velasco, Philip Watts, Caroline Weber
+Carlos J. Alonso, Emily Apter, Teodolinda Barolini, Claudie Bernard, Göran Blix, Rodica Diaconescu Blumenfeld, Anne Boyman, Peter Connor, Souleymane Bachir Diagne, Madeleine Dobie, Pierre Force, Kaiama Glover, Patricia Grieve, Noah Guynn, James Helgeson, Alison James, Ann Jefferson, Sarah Kay, Cheryl Krueger, John D. Lyons, Rachel Mesch, Nelson Moe, Gustavo Pérez-Firmat, Julia Prest, Jean-Yves Pouilloux, Elena Russo, Emmanuelle Saada, Maurice Samuels, Joanna Stalnaker, Jesus Rodriguez-Velasco, Caroline Weber

 †Michel Beaujour, Antoine Compagnon, Maryse Condé, Catherine Kerbrat-Orecchioni, Julia Kristeva,†Gita May, Henri Mitterand, François Rigolot, Gonzalo Sobejano, Susan Suleiman, Tzvetan Todorov